How can I get assistance?

-You can contact Library staff through our chat function between 9a and 5p, Monday through Friday.
-Library staff are available to meet with faculty, staff, and students by phone, email, and WebEx.
-Library workshops will all be held online.
+Our Service Desk (Level 2R) is open Monday–Friday, 8:00a–5:00p.
+You may still contact Library staff through our chat function between 9a and 5p, Monday through Friday.
+Library staff are available to meet with faculty, staff, and students by phone, email, and WebEx or Zoom.
+Library classes are all held online.

 Can I make requests for Interlibrary Loan items?

 Interlibrary Loan and Document Delivery Services are available to fill routine article requests.
 Older and more obscure articles may be more difficult to acquire.
 Book borrowing may be limited with delays.

 If you are a Duke clinician, faculty, or staff member and have an urgent request for a full-text article(s) related to direct patient care or COVID-19, please alert us in the notes field on the request form.